sofa-framework/SofaPython3/docs/sphinx/source/menu/SofaPlugin.rst

 A scene in SOFA is an ordered tree of nodes representing objects (example of node: hand), with parent/child relationship (example of hand's child: finger).
 Each node has one or more components.
 Every node and component has a name and a few features.
 The main node at the top of the tree is usually called "rootNode" or "root".

-Just like with the legacy SofaPython plugin, SofaPython3 searches for a `createScene(arg0: Sofa.Core.Node) -> Sofa.Core.Node` method in the python script, to use as the entry point of the SOFA simulation, and taking a single parameter :the root Node.
+Just like with the legacy SofaPython plugin, SofaPython3 searches for a `createScene(arg0: Sofa.Core.Node) -> Sofa.Core.Node` method in the python script, to use as the entry point of the SOFA simulation, and taking a single parameter: the root Node.
 Thus define this method:

 .. code-block:: python